matyascorvinus/Deep_Reinforcement_Learning/p1_navigation/README.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started

+Please check my report.md to view the report of my experiment, and the Navigation notebook to see the result of the training.
+I have included the video which showcase the agent.

 0. Development Environment:
     I used a GTX 1060 Laptop with Window 10 Education installed to train my agent, therefore the guideline I shown here is for Window Users:
     The required softwares to run the environment: